-If it is not feasible for you to make a play table yourself, check out these options.
+If it is not feasible for you to make a play table yourself, buy one.

 Thanks to his uncle, our son has a Paw Patrol area rug to play on.
 He loves this big map of Adventure Bay because it has roads he can drive his cars and trucks on.

 I love it because it provides some cushioning on the hardwood floor.
 Our daughter isn’t quite old enough to play with it, yet.
 It could be interesting if she isn’t a Paw Patrol fan!

 There are many other area rugs you can use in a playroom.
 Some are interactive and some aren’t.
 Some provide more cushioning than others.